Aviahelm/Wyrda/content/Meta/Our one-shot systems.md

 ### V1 Mechanics

-V1 was designed with a heavy focus on **groundedness and grittiness**.
+V1 was designed with a heavy focus on **'realism' and grittiness**.
 It included:

 - **8 Stats:** Agility, Charisma, Constitution, Intelligence, Luck, Perception, Strength, and Willpower.